This is where you can get Cyber Monday deals on the Oculus Quest 2

 — Recommendations are independently chosen by Reviewed’s editors.
 Purchases you make through our links may earn us a commission.

-For a standalone virtual reality headset you can use for video games, workouts and more, you can't beat the Oculus Quest 2.
-And this Cyber Monday, you can get a bonus from major retailers like Amazon, GameStop and more when you purchase the Quest 2.
+For a standalone virtual reality headset, you can't beat the Oculus Quest 2 when it comes to video games, workouts and more.
+And this Cyber Monday, you can get a bonus from major retailers like Amazon and GameStop when you purchase the Quest 2.

 Tackle your holiday shopping with deals and expert advice delivered straight to your phone.
 Sign up for text message alerts from the deal-hunting team at Reviewed.

-To ring in Cyber Monday 2021, brands like Amazon, GameStop and Target are giving you a $50 bonus with your Oculus Quest 2 purchase.
-So whether you're buying the VR headset for yourself or giving it as a gift this holiday season, you're getting $50 to your retailer of choice to spend at a later date.
-(Some sellers require you to use a provided discount code, so make sure to read the fine print before buying.)
+To ring in Cyber Monday 2021, brands like Amazon, GameStop and Target are giving a $50 bonus with an Oculus Quest 2 purchase.
+So whether you're buying the VR headset for yourself or gifting it this holiday season, you're getting $50 to your retailer of choice to spend at a later date.
+(Some sellers require a provided discount code, so read the fine print before buying.)

+►Cyber Monday 2021: Scammers are sending fake 'store' surveys and impersonating Amazon.
+Here's what to watch out for.

 We named the Oculus Quest 2 our favorite standalone VR headset, and it's a tough one to beat.
-It has a 90Hz display with 1832 x 1920 resolution per eye, which helps minimize nausea in more complex VR games compared to other options with lower resolutions.
-The headset is easy to adjust so you can get it to fit just right, and is comfortable to wear for hours.
-And its improved processing power and upgraded display over the original Quest makes images sharper, more realistic and more immersive.
+It's easy to adjust so you can get just the right fit, and comfortable to wear for hours.
+Its 90Hz display with 1832 x 1920 resolution per eye helps minimize nausea in more complex VR games compared to other options with lower resolutions.
+Plus, its improved processing power and upgraded display over the original Quest makes images sharper, more realistic and more immersive.

 We've rounded up where you can get offers on the Oculus Quest 2 below, but hurry, these deals won't last long.